 With the realisation that there wasn’t going to be a finite end to the pandemic – or restrictions – and time soon, I stopped the weekly prompts.
 It’s strange, all these months somehow blur into one another.
 I guess that says something about how I remember months based on the places I went… and I wasn’t going anywhere.

 Around about this time, I started getting really serious about writing my first book, All the Tors.
-I say it like because, depending on how you judge such things, I’d started writing it 2 years ago.
+I say it like that because, depending on how you judge such things, I’d started writing it 2 years ago.
 Well, I’d sketched out the important bits as soon as I’d finished the expedition.
 But in May I really started drafting the book properly.
 I have so much to write about this whole process, especially the self publishing, so watch out for this in the new year.

 Flicking back through my diary, the weeks are completely full with to do items.
 And they’re almost all ticked off too.
 For the first time in years and years, possibly since I committed to trying to both pursue my interests in adventure and writing alongside a full time job, I was creating buffer.
 I was reducing the list of things I should have done yesterday.
 It was strangely wonderful and felt like I was linear processing my brain!